Community-Based Programs

 Community-Based Program locations vary from semester to semester.

-• Hatchet Lake First Nation Dene Teacher Education Program (DTEP) / Bachelor of Indigenous Education (BIED) (2023-27)
+• Clearwater River Dene Nation Dene Teacher Education (DTEP)/ Bachelor of Indigenous Education (BIED) Program (2022-26)

 • Waterhen Lake First Nation Cree Teacher Education Program (CTEP) / Bachelor of Indigenous Education (BIED) (2023-27)